-For many, the stereotype exists of the bobblehead therapist who collects a steep fee for his "work" while the client vents and nothing changes--wash, rinse, repeat, see you next week!
+For many the stereotype exists of the bobblehead therapist who collects a steep fee for his "work" while the client vents and vents yet nothing changes--wash, rinse, repeat, see you next week!
 This has put both the profession and work of mental health in a poor light, in my view.
 And while many counselors defy this typecasting, the misnomer persists.

 MY COUNSELING PHILOSOPHY

-This makes today's counselor a highly skilled mental health practitioner with exceptional knowledge of how to help a person heal his or her psychological functioning.
+This makes today's mental health practitioner a highly skilled professional who possesses exceptional knowledge of how to help a person heal his or her psychological functioning.
 This is no trivial thing.
 Such healing ultimately allows us to live happily, enjoy peace of mind, dare to hope and dream, achieve our goals, enjoy satisfying relationships, and treat ourselves and others with dignity and respect.
 Is anything more important than that?

 Are you ready to begin?